 - Slice zucchini tart and place dollop of creme fraiche on top.
 Drizzle with truffle oil if desired (but highly recommended!).

 Store-bought puff pastry is one of the few items that I would gladly buy than make myself.
-I can honestly say, if I made it from scratch, it won't be as good as the premade versions.
+I can honestly say, that if I made it from scratch, it wouldn't be as good as the premade versions.
 So let's go the shortcut route, shall we?

 Roll out the puff pastry just a tad and lay it into the prepared baking dish.
 Trim the excess dough and poke the bottom with a fork.
 This will help the crust from puffing up too much.
 Bake the puff pastry in the oven until golden brown, about 12 minutes.
 I like to check on the crust halfway through and make sure it's not puffing up.
 If it is, use a fork to deflate the bubbles.